vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/rAmAnuja-nitya-granthaH/Clooney.md

 Rāmānuja’s Nityagrantham (“Manual of Daily Worship”): A Translation 361 He sets the foot-seat in front,
 “Oṁ, obeisance to Ananta,”
-sarvāṇi ādhāraśaktyādīni pīṭhāntāni tattvāni pratyekaṁ gandhapuṣpadhūpadīpair abhyarcya, sarvaparivārāṇāṁ tattatsthāne padmāsanāni saṁkalpya, anantagarud˙aviṣvaksenānāṁ sapīṭhakaṁ padmaṁ vinyasya, sarvataḥ puṣpākṣatādīni vikīrya, yogapīṭhasya paścimottaradigbhāge oṁ asmadgurubhyo namaḥ iti gurūn gandhapuṣpadhūpadīpais sampūjya, praṇamya anujñāpya bhagavatyāgam ārabheta.
+sarvāṇi ādhāraśaktyādīni pīṭhāntāni tattvāni pratyekaṁ gandhapuṣpadhūpadīpair abhyarcya, sarvaparivārāṇāṁ tattatsthāne padmāsanāni saṁkalpya, anantagaruḍaviṣvaksenānāṁ sapīṭhakaṁ padmaṁ vinyasya, sarvataḥ puṣpākṣatādīni vikīrya, yogapīṭhasya paścimottaradigbhāge oṁ asmadgurubhyo namaḥ iti gurūn gandhapuṣpadhūpadīpais sampūjya, praṇamya anujñāpya bhagavatyāgam ārabheta.
 (30) He reverences all the elements, beginning with the Foundation Power and ending with the Seats.
 He does this for each with scents, flowers, incense, and flame.
-He prepares the lotus-seats in their respective places, for the whole entourage, and sets the lotus with its seat for Ananta, Garud˙a, and Viṣvaksena.34 He strews flowers and unhusked rice everywhere, and on the northwest side of the yoga-seat he worships the gurus with scents, flowers, incense, and flame, saying, “Oṁ, obeisance to my gurus,”
+He prepares the lotus-seats in their respective places, for the whole entourage, and sets the lotus with its seat for Ananta, Garuḍa, and Viṣvaksena.34 He strews flowers and unhusked rice everywhere, and on the northwest side of the yoga-seat he worships the gurus with scents, flowers, incense, and flame, saying, “Oṁ, obeisance to my gurus,”
 He prostrates himself.
 With their permission, let him undertake the Lord’s sacrifice.
 IX.
-Mental Representation of the Lord, and the Prayer that He be Present up to the End of the Worship kalpite nāgabhoge samāsīnaṁ bhagavantaṁ nārāyaṇaṁ puṇd˙arīka dala-amalā-yatākṣaṁ kirīṭahāra-keyūra-kaṭaka-ādi-sarvabhūṣaṇair bhūṣitaṁ ākuñcitadakṣiṇapādaṁ prasāritavāmapādaṁ jānunyasta prasāritadakṣiṇabhujaṁ nāgabhoge vinyastavāmabhujam ūrdhvabhujadvayena śaṇkhacakradharaṁ sarveṣāṁ sr̥ṣṭi-sthiti-pralaya hetubhūtam añjanābhaṁ kaustubhena virājamānaṁ cakāsatam udagra prabuddha-sphurad-apūrva-ācintya-parama-sattva-pañca-śakti-maya vigrahaṁ pañcopaniṣadair dhyātvā, He meditates on the Lord Nārāyaṇa who is seated on the coils of the visualized serpent; his eyes as elongated and pure as petals of the lotus; as adorned with all His adornments, the crowns, necklaces, armlets and bracelets, etc., His right leg bent, His left leg forward, His right arm forward and placed on His knee, His left arm placed on the coils of the serpent; as holding the conch and wheel with His two upper hands; as the cause for the creation, preservation, and destruction of all; dark in appearance and shines with the kaustubha gem; as the supreme pure being, unprecedented and inconceivable, shining, awake, tall, manifest, His body comprised of the five powers.
+Mental Representation of the Lord, and the Prayer that He be Present up to the End of the Worship kalpite nāgabhoge samāsīnaṁ bhagavantaṁ nārāyaṇaṁ puṇḍarīka dala-amalā-yatākṣaṁ kirīṭahāra-keyūra-kaṭaka-ādi-sarvabhūṣaṇair bhūṣitaṁ ākuñcitadakṣiṇapādaṁ prasāritavāmapādaṁ jānunyasta prasāritadakṣiṇabhujaṁ nāgabhoge vinyastavāmabhujam ūrdhvabhujadvayena śaṇkhacakradharaṁ sarveṣāṁ sr̥ṣṭi-sthiti-pralaya hetubhūtam añjanābhaṁ kaustubhena virājamānaṁ cakāsatam udagra prabuddha-sphurad-apūrva-ācintya-parama-sattva-pañca-śakti-maya vigrahaṁ pañcopaniṣadair dhyātvā, He meditates on the Lord Nārāyaṇa who is seated on the coils of the visualized serpent; his eyes as elongated and pure as petals of the lotus; as adorned with all His adornments, the crowns, necklaces, armlets and bracelets, etc., His right leg bent, His left leg forward, His right arm forward and placed on His knee, His left arm placed on the coils of the serpent; as holding the conch and wheel with His two upper hands; as the cause for the creation, preservation, and destruction of all; dark in appearance and shines with the kaustubha gem; as the supreme pure being, unprecedented and inconceivable, shining, awake, tall, manifest, His body comprised of the five powers.
 He does all this with the five Upaniṣad mantras.
-34 Senior attendants on Nārāyaṇa: the serpent Ananta, the eagle Garud˙a, and the commander Viṣvaksena.
-123 362 Francis X. Clooney ārādhanābhimukho bhava iti mūlamantreṇa prārthya, mūlamantreṇa daṇd˙avat praṇamya, utthāya, svāgataṁ nivedya, yāvad ārādhanasamāpti sānnidhyayācanaṁ kuryāt.
+34 Senior attendants on Nārāyaṇa: the serpent Ananta, the eagle Garuḍa, and the commander Viṣvaksena.
+123 362 Francis X. Clooney ārādhanābhimukho bhava iti mūlamantreṇa prārthya, mūlamantreṇa daṇḍavat praṇamya, utthāya, svāgataṁ nivedya, yāvad ārādhanasamāpti sānnidhyayācanaṁ kuryāt.
 (31)
 After praying, with the root mantra
 “Look favorably on my worship,” with the root mantra he falls prostrate like a stick.
 After rising and offering welcome, let him ask Him to be present up to the completion of the worship.